 William D. Ford Direct Loan Program: Federal Direct Loans are awards that must be repaid.
 UNF encourages students to make informed decisions when opting to borrow under ANY student loan program.
 Federal Direct Loans are administered by the U.S. Department of Education.
 Direct Subsidized loans are need-based loans.
 Direct Unsubsidized loans are non- need-based loans.

 Federal Direct Subsidized Stafford Loan Program: Non-credit based, Direct Subsidized loans are for students who demonstrate financial need, as determined by their cost of attendance minus expected family contribution and other financial aid (such as grants and scholarships).
 Subsidized loans do not accrue interest while students are enrolled in school or during authorized periods of deferment.
-Loan repayment will begin at the end of the six-month grace period extended by the Federal Government upon graduation.
+Loan repayment will begin at the end of the six-month grace period after the student ceases to be enrolled at least half-time.

 Out-of-State Tuition Waivers